mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Satellite exploration 13](images/5-lab-satellite-nav-to-hana-overlay2.png)

 In this view we can see that we use the same concepts as in the SOE.
-Multipe versions with one assigned to the Production Lifecycle.
+Multiple versions with one assigned to the Production Lifecycle.

 ![Satellite exploration 13](images/5-lab-satellite-hana-overlay1.png)